 - Build with the commercial flexibility to seamlessly integrate new technologies and ideas

-- The Embedded analytics market is not a mature market.
-There are many tools, different approaches and fluid functional boundaries.
+- The Embedded analytics market is not as mature as you might expect.
+There are many tools with different approaches and fluid functional boundaries.
 Expect to encounter a wide variety of solutions as you consider your path.